What does GWRC do for biodiversity?

 We work throughout the Wellington region to help protect, maintain and restore the local indigenous biodiversity (native plants, animals and ecosystems).
 Our efforts are guided by the GWRC Biodiversity Strategy.

 GWRC’s biodiversity programmes and activities aim to protect areas with high biodiversity values across the region as well as restore ecosystems in degraded areas, where possible.
 We work with a range of stakeholders, agencies and the public to do this.
-The Biodiversity department’s Operational Plan explains the department’s functions and structure, and sets out the nature and scope of its activities.

 More information about our biodiversity management activities can be found here.